-On 17 October 2008, ETRADE New Zealand Limited, ETRADE New Zealand Securities Limited and ETRADE New Zealand Securities Nominees Limited were deregistered.
+In October 2008, ETRADE New Zealand Limited, ETRADE New Zealand Securities Limited and ETRADE New Zealand Securities Nominees Limited were deregistered.

-On 2 April 2009, the Bank ceased to control Marmion Trust.
+In April 2009, the Bank ceased to control Marmion Trust.
 Control previously existed through the undertaking of the majority of risks and rewards relating to a particular transaction.
-This transaction was unwound on 2 April 2009.
+This transaction was unwound in April 2009.